 Ultimately, however, there was not sufficient support available to continue maintaining and updating the site.
 As pressures on my time increased and few others emerged who shared the site's vision and had the time to commit, the site foundered.
 It is preserved here as a resource, but naturally I cannot guarantee that the information is up to date.

 For those who are still seeking the community that this site was an effort to support, I would highly recommend attending Greenbelt.
-If anyone would like to flatter me by following my new activities, I have a sometimes maintained blog and also maintain a website for my ongoing web consultancy and development work.
+If anyone would like to flatter me by following my new activities, I can be found on twitter and very occasionally maintain a blog.

 Britlinks founder, developer, and editor